Tre'Mon Morris-Brash

 Tre'Mon Morris-Brash (born September 29, 2000) is an American professional football linebacker.
 He played college football for the UCF Knights.

-Early life and high school
+Early life

-Morris-Brash attended high school at St. John's College located in Washington, D.C..
+Morris-Brash attended high school at St. John's College in Washington, D.C..
 Coming out of high school, Morris-Brash was rated as a three-star recruit, where he committed to play college football for the UCF Knights.

 College career

 During Morris-Brash's five-year career from 2019 to 2023, he appeared in 61 games for the Knights, where he totaled 182 tackles with 59 being for a loss, 26 sacks, six pass deflections, an interception, two forced fumbles, four fumble recoveries, and a touchdown while being named First team all American Athletic Conference in 2022, and first team all Big-12 Conference in 2023.